opis/json-schema/1.x/structure.md

 Keywords are applied to data starting from the root of the document schema, and descend to children.

-Some keywords are purely decorative (metadata keywords which just describe the author intent), some are for identifying a document or a subschema, and the rest are for validity checks.
-Usually keywords work independently, there are only a few exceptions.

 Here are some examples

 ```json